Pretty Little Liars Episode App To Die For

 If the creepy dolls featured on the series have given you nightmares, you may want to play this game with the lights on.
 The trailer for the Episode title reveals a few of those disturbing dollies hanging from a tree, so know that this version of A is not messing around.
 It also seemingly features Ezra being taken away by police, a Liar with tape over her mouth, and lots of spooky woods action.

-The new game launches today, June 20, and is available over at the App Store for iPhone, iPad, iPod Touch, and on Google Play for Android devices.
-As for the last two episodes of Pretty Little Liars, tune into Freeform at 8 p.m. on Tuesday to bid your final farewells.
+The new game launches today, 20th June, and is available over at the App Store for iPhone, iPad, iPod Touch, and on Google Play for Android devices.
+As for the last two episodes of Pretty Little Liars, tune into Netflix on Wednesday to bid your final farewells.

 Advertisement